 The scientific method

-We’ve discussed the scientific method before, in the companion piece to this – The Science Behind Content Marketing – but the ideas behind the concept bear repeating.
+We’ve discussed the scientific method before, but the ideas behind the concept bear repeating.

 For a hypothesis to become (in the scientific sense) a theory, it must be rigorously researched, tested, analysed and retested to remove as much doubt as possible about the conclusions drawn.